julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 Decomposing this problem is very easy, it's giving us the input and output:

-    - Inputs: an integer N.
+    - Input: an integer N.
     - Output: the largest integer not greater than base-2 log of n.

 So, just divide the integer N by 2 and keep tracking of how many times the remainder continues above 1, incrementing a variable that is going to be the 2 exponent.